putitsimply/christian-bible-explained/glossary.md

 # Glossary (helpful words)

-These are some words you will see a lot in Bible summaries.
+These are some words that appear often in Bible summaries.
 Different churches may use them in slightly different ways, but these are simple, neutral meanings.

 * **Bible**: A collection of many writings (stories, poems, laws, letters, and more) that Christians treat as sacred scripture.
 * **Covenant**: A serious agreement or promise.
 In the Bible this often describes a promised relationship with duties on both sides.